brass9/typeahead.js/README.md

 This fork upgrades the Typeahead to use jquery3.7.x.
 It also gets rid of oldIE-specific code, and, it removes an odd redundancy in the original dist files - a jQuery extension library named "_" (but, was not the popular Underscore library) that appeared in both bloodhound and typeahead.
 In this version it's extracted.
 That means you need 3 dist files (in this order) for a working Typeahead:

-	typeahead-underscore.js
+	typeahead-jquery-ext.js
 	bloodhound.js
 	typeahead.jquery.js

+Or just use the full bundle:

+	typeahead.bundle.js

 Also note that typeahead.jquery.js is misleading; it might make it seem like it's the only part that depends on jQuery.
-In fact all 3 files do (and Bloodhound always did).
-So, jquery-3.7.0.js (or higher) should be loaded before these 3 files.
+In fact all 3 files do (and always did).
+So, jquery-3.7.0.js (or higher) should be loaded before these Typeahead files.